 Blood spurted from the wound and the body slumped slowly to the floor.
 Arthur stood there in the room, panting and barely able to stand.
 It was quiet now, and it took him a few seconds to realize that all of the chanting had stopped.
 The only sound other than his breathing was the girl on the table moaning.

-The last cultist stood at the head of the table, gently caressing the girl’s cheek.
+The Hierophant stood at the head of the table, gently caressing the girl's cheek.
 She was around seven years old with black skin and hair and a plethora of bruises covering her face and body.
 She was wearing torn and tattered clothing, and Arthur wondered how long she had been a prisoner of the cult.
-She was caked in dry blood – far too much for all of it to have been hers — and crying wildly, barely conscious.
+She was caked in dry blood—far too much for all of it to have been hers—and crying wildly, barely conscious.

-The cult leader slowly removed his hood.
-His face was torn to shreds with jagged lines running across it.
-His eyes were blood red orbs in the sockets with irises.
-Arthur could feel the presence of the man and knew he was dealing with something terrible: a creature of pure evil.
+The Hierophant slowly removed his hood.
+His face was torn to shreds with jagged lines running across it—the Mark of the Unmaker, nine cuts radiating from the center of his forehead like the spokes of a wheel.
+His eyes were blood red orbs in the sockets, the white completely consumed.
+Arthur could feel the presence of the man and knew he was dealing with something terrible: Mal'akheth himself, the demon prince who had been summoned into this willing vessel decades ago.

 Part of him wanted to run away.
-He might still have the energy to escape and get away from the demon.
+He might still have the energy to escape and get away from Mal'akheth.
 He doubted it would pursue him and abandon its prize on the table in front of it, even with all of its dead cultists surrounding it.

 But he couldn't do that.